If you’re considering adding a Frenchie to your family, you’ll want to know what you’re letting yourself in for with this breed.

 They respond well to positive reinforcement training methods such as treats, praise, and petting.
 Like all dogs, they will need consistent training throughout their lives to maintain good behavior.

 French Bulldogs typically get along well with other pets, including dogs, cats, and even small animals such as rabbits.
-However, it is important to socialize them from a
+However, it is essential to socialize them from an early age.

 French Bulldogs can be reserved with strangers and may bark or hide when someone new comes to the house.
 They are not aggressive dogs, but their wariness of strangers means they make good watchdogs.

-French Bulldogs are also known for being good watchdogs.
+Some Frenchies don’t bark at all, but on the whole, the French Bulldog breed is also known for being good watchdogs.
 They will bark to alert you of strangers, but they do not tend to be aggressive dogs.

 French Bulldog puppies are absolutely adorable.
 They are also mischievous, playful, and full of energy.
 Puppyhood is the time when they need the most supervision and training.